-If Fast & Furious 9’s hyper-kinetic first trailer told us anything, it’s that the cars ‘n’ espionage franchise has no intention of slowing down or parking its bigger, better, barmier approach to the series’ signature set pieces.
+If Fast & Furious 9’s hyper-kinetic trailers have told us anything, it’s that the cars ‘n’ espionage franchise has no intention of slowing down or parking its bigger, better, barmier approach to the series’ signature set pieces.

 The fact is, after the first three Fast & Furious films – The Fast and the Furious (2001), 2 Fast 2 Furious (2003) and The Fast and the Furious: Tokyo Drift (2006) – stuck to the underground racing theme like freshly warmed Yokohamas on asphalt, 2009’s Fast & Furious effectively rebooted the Fast Saga.
 What emerged from the shop was a glossy, globe-trotting spy/heist movie centred around the first three films’ coalescing crew of petrolhead misfits, led by gravel-voiced Vin Diesel as Dominic Toretto.